Career Definition for an Executive Television Director

 Alternate Career Options

 Art directors often have a bachelor's degree in a field related to art and design, along with work experience.
 Their job duties include creating the basic designs for newspaper, product packaging and magazine projects, and then directing workers who develop the layouts and artwork.
-Slower than average increases in available positions was projected by the BLS, with just 3% growth expected from 2012-2022.
-Per that same source, the median annual wage for art directors in 2012 was $80,880.
+BLS projected a slower-than-average employment growth of 2% from 2014 to 2024 for art directors.
+As of May 2015, the median annual wage for art directors was $89,760.